So many beautiful cities in Poland, it’s hard to choose! We’ve selected five cities for you to discover Poland’s diverse landscapes.

 Wroclaw

-According to tourists, it’s the most fascinating and wonderful of Polish cities.
+According to tourists, it’s the most fascinating and wonderful of all Polish cities.
 It’s one of Poland’s oldest cities.
 It has a lively nightlife, as well as a multitude of festivals during the day.
-We recommend that you stroll through the streets of the old town, which is built on several islands connected by a hundred bridges!
+We recommend strolling through the streets of the old town, built on several islands and linked by a hundred bridges!